-3. The Requested State shall permit the presence of such persons as specified in the request during the execution of the request and shall allow such persons to pose questions to be asked of the person giving the testimony or evidence.
-The persons present at the execution of a request shall be permitted to make a verbatim record of the proceedings.
-The use of technical means to make such a verbatim record shall be permitted.
+3. The Requested State shall permit the presence of such persons as specified in the request during the execution of the request and shall allow such persons to question the person giving the testimony or evidence.

-4. If the person referred to in paragraph 1 asserts a claim of immunity, incapacity, or privilege under the laws of the Requesting State, but not under the laws of the Requested State, the testimony or evidence shall nonetheless be taken and the claim made known to the Central Authority of the Requesting State for resolution by the authorities of that State.
+4. If the person referred to in paragraph 1 asserts a claim of immunity, incapacity, or privilege under the laws of the Requested State, the claim shall be resolved inaccordance with the laws of the Requested State.
+If, however, the person referred to in paragraph 1 asserts a claim of immunity, incapacity, or privilege under the laws of the Requesting State, the testimony or evidence shall nonetheless be taken and the claim made known to the Central Authority of the Requesting State for resolution by the authorities of that State.

-5. Evidence that has been produced in the Requested State pursuant to this Article or that has been the subject of testimony taken under this Article shall, upon request, be certified by an attestation, including, in the case of business records, certification in the manner indicated in Form A appended to this Treaty.
+5. Evidence that has been produced in the Requested State pursuant to this Article or that has been the subject of testimony taken under this Article shall, upon request, be authenticated by an attestation, including, in the case of business records, authentication in the manner indicated in Form A appended to this Treaty.
 The absence or nonexistence of such records shall, upon request, be certified through the use of Form B appended to this Treaty.
-Records certified by Form A, or Form B certifying the absence or nonexistence of such records, shall be admissible in evidence in the Requesting State.
+Records authenticated by Form A, or Form B certifying the absence or nonexistence of such records, shall be admissible in evidence in the Requesting State.